blarney-lang/blarney/README.md

 and then pass the `--enable-namer-plugin` flag to `blc`.

-To further improve the readability of generated code, you can also pass the `--enable-name-prop` and `--enable-simplifier` options to your circuit generator.
+To further improve the readability of generated code, we can also pass the `--enable-name-prop` and `--enable-simplifier` options to our circuit generator.
 This will enable the (experimental) name propagation and netlist simplification passes respectively.

 ## Class 1: Bits